ethereum-oasis-op/L2/workitems/EVM-based-L2-address-aliasing/evm-based-l2-address-aliasing-v1.0-psd01.md

 #### **[R7]**

-The `relativeAddress` of an EOA or Smart Contract on a chain MUST either be the smart contract or EOA address of the origin chain or a `relativeAddress` of an EOA or Smart Contract from another chain.
+The `relativeAddress` of an Externally Owned Account (EOA) or Smart Contract on a chain MUST either be the smart contract or EOA address of the origin chain or a `relativeAddress` of an EOA or Smart Contract from another chain.

 An example of the former instance would be the relative address of wrapped USDC, `relativeAddress = 0x1111A0b86991c6218b36c1d19D4a2e9Eb0cE3606eB481111`, and an example of the latter would be the relative address of wrapped USDC on Polygon, `relativeAddress = 0x00000000000001371111A0b86991c6218b36c1d19D4a2e9Eb0cE3606eB4811110000000000000137`.